Helen and Martin Schwartz Prize For Outstanding Public Humanities Programming

-The Federation of State Humanities Councils is pleased to announce it is now accepting nominations for the annual Helen and Martin Schwartz Prize, made possible through an endowment established by former Federation board member Martin Schwartz and his wife Helen to recognize outstanding work in the public humanities.
+The Federation of State Humanities Councils is now accepting nominations for the 38th annual Helen and Martin Schwartz Prize, made possible through an endowment established by former Federation board member Martin Schwartz and his wife Helen to recognize outstanding work in the public humanities.

-Throughout its 35-year history, the Schwartz Prize nominations and winners have provided an invaluable snapshot of council priorities and achievements.
-The nominating statements have revealed the remarkable evolution of council work, as it expanded from grant-making to council-conducted programming to more sophisticated and strategic forms of public humanities work.
+Throughout its history, the Schwartz Prize nominations and winners have provided an invaluable snapshot of council priorities and achievements.
+The nominating statements have revealed the remarkable evolution of council work, as it expanded from grant-making to council-conducted programming to more expansive and strategic forms of public humanities work.

 Characteristics of programs or initiatives that could result in a prize-winning nomination include the following:

 - Capacity-building efforts

 - New uses of technology

 - Innovative merge of public and academic programs/audiences

 The nominating statement should include the following information: